Incident properties and configuration overview

 </Accordion>

-<Accordion title="What happens if I change the order of configurable property values?" icon="down-from-bracket">
+<Accordion title="What happens if I change the order of configurable property values?" icon="arrow-down-1-9">

 Property ordering is **global**, meaning changes affect all users immediately.
 When you reorder values (e.g., Severities or Environments), the new order appears in: